dwyl/meteor-search/README.md

 - Linux: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-linux/
 - Windows? *ouch*... http://www.geekyprojects.com/tutorials/how-to-use-virtualbox-tutorial/

-### Startup MongoDB
+### Startup MongoDB with textSearchEnabled=true

+In a terminal/console window startup up your mongod databse with the following command:

 ```
-mongod --bind_ip 127.0.0.1 --dbpath ~/code/meteor-search/.meteor/local/db --setParameter textSearchEnabled=true
+mongod --dbpath ~/code/meteor-search/.meteor/local/db --setParameter textSearchEnabled=true
 ```
+**Notes**:
-**Note**: your data directory will be different, my project is at **~/code/meteor-search** (sub for what ever yours is)
+- **--dbpath** speficies where your data is.
+Your data directory will be different, my project is at **~/code/meteor-search** (replace for what ever yours is)
+- **--setParameter** lets you enable full-text search at run time. (you can do this in a config file if you prefer see: http://docs.mongodb.org/manual/reference/configuration-options/)

 > Confirm its working by visiting: http://localhost:28017/ (in your browser)

 ![MongoDB Running Locally](http://i.imgur.com/EyKEe6l.png)

-More info on enabling text search: http://docs.mongodb.org/manual/tutorial/enable-text-search/
+**More info** on enabling text search: http://docs.mongodb.org/manual/tutorial/enable-text-search/

 ### Start Meteor with the "Real" MongoDB